rapid7/convection-docs/guides/getting-started.md

  create  .Resources.PublicSubnet.Properties.Tags.0.Value: convection-demo-vpc-public
 ```

-Convection says it will delete the "MapPublicIpOnLaunch" from our private
+Convection says it will create our public subnet with the "MapPublicIpOnLaunch"
-subnet.
-That's fine, because the subnet is private.
-The public subnet will be
-created with that property set to `true`.
-The other properties look correct for
+property set to `true`.
+It also doesn't show any changes to our private subnet.
-our public subnet, so we can converge it.
+That's what we expect, so we can converge our template.

 ```text
 $> convection converge